 At Mayfield we feel art has the ability to kindle some of the highest forms of human creativity.
 Pablo Picasso said, “Every child is an artist”.
 We support this belief and seek to inspire and challenge children through aspirational lessons and unique opportunities within the locality.
 Children love to experiment with different media – our art curriculum places self-expression at its forefront whilst asking children to question the social and moral aspects of the art that they both study and create.
 Children will learn how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation- specifically the North West region.

 SO OUR LATEST WORK IS.....

 Our new curriculum 'When I Grow Up...' is my current priority as art leader.
 I have been working with the senior leaders and class teachers on three main goals that we wish to see:

 * the rich artistic heritage of the north west of England must enhance our teaching and learning - the cultural significance of the towns and cities that inspired the likes of John Ruskin and LS Lowry cannot be underestimated.

 * make our art as purposeful as possible.
 This is a great opportunity for art work to exhibited.
-Our new performance hall will give all children the space and audience for their work to be appreciated.
+Our new Mayfield Theatre and parent celebration events will give all children the space and audience for their work to be appreciated.

 * ensure that the key aspects of the art curriculum demonstrate progression - being particularly careful to provide a range of different media for our children to express themselves.